Why you should not buy physical gold this Dhanteras

-Indian households collectively, are estimated to have close to 24,000 tonnes of gold, which as per current price is valued in excess of Rs 7.87 lakh crore.
-Essentially, most of this gold is in physical form, which is a reason to fear as all physical things are prone to theft.
-Gold purity is also a concern in case of non-hallmarked jewellery.
+Indian households collectively hold close to 24,000 tonnes of gold, which as per current price is valued in excess of Rs 7.87 lakh crore.
+There are risks in possessing physical gold, including the possibility of theft.
+Also, purity of gold itself is a major concern, especially in case of non-hallmarked jewellery.

 Disadvantages of physical gold

-Physical gold needs storage, buyers of gold either keep their stash in safes at home, or in lockers at banks.
-Either way it is vulnerable to theft and also has a storage cost associated with it.Some people keep gold as a hedge against economic crises.
-But a thing to consider is, who will buy physical gold when everyone is cash deprived?
+Buyers of gold either keep their stash in safes at home, or in lockers at banks.
+Either way, it is vulnerable to theft and also has a storage cost associated with it.Some people keep gold as a hedge against economic crises such as joblessness, market crash, etc. But it is important to note that there are not likely to be many buyers of physical gold when most people are cash strapped in a slowing economy.

 Many buy gold during the festive season in the form of jewellery.
-It comes with making charges which further escalates the cost.
+It comes with making charges, which further escalate the cost.
 Gold buyers can instead opt for gold bonds to overcome the shortcomings of physical gold.

 Advantages of Digital Gold

-If held in de-materialised form, there is mental peace as there is no worry of it being stolen.
-Moreover tax arising on capital gains is also exempted.
-Sovereign gold bond scheme also offers interest at the rate of 2.50 per cent on the initial investment in gold bonds.
-Also, there is no restriction on the minimum quantity, you can start with an investment of only Re 1.
+Moreover, tax arising on capital gains is exempted in case of digital gold.
+Sovereign gold bond schemes also offer interest at the rate of 2.50 per cent on the initial investment in gold bonds.
+And, there is no restriction on the minimum purchase quantity.
+Some online portals allow consumers to buy gold for as low an amount as Re 1.

 Other investment alternatives